 - The chart isn't a true comparison of equals, as it includes three presidents who served two full terms (Reagan, Clinton, and George W. Bush), a president who served one term

 (George H.W.Bush), and a president who had served half a term (Obama).
-Obviously, the longer a president holds office the greater the opportunity for him to influence the debt, and certainly (barring a radical change in current circumstances) the increase reported for Barack Obama will be considerably higher by the time he leaves office (whether that be in 2013 or 2017).
+Obviously, the longer a president holds office the greater the opportunity for him to influence the debt, and certainly (barring a radical change in current circumstances) the increase reported for Barack Obama would be considerably higher by the time he left office.

 - All presidents come into office with policies and budgets that were put into place by their predecessors in the White House and Congress, and they all pass the same along to their successors when they leave office.
 Therefore, determining how much of the change in debt that occurs during a given president's administration is actually the result of his actions (rather than the consequence of factors over which he had little or no influence) would require a much more complex analysis than the one presented here.

 - Which is the best measure of debt for this purpose: public debt, intragovernmental debt, or a combination of the two?
 As noted in the General Accounting Office's FAQ on Federal Debt, they represent rather different concepts:

 Debt held by the public approximates current federal demand on credit markets.
 It represents a burden on today's economy, and the interest paid on this debt represents a burden on current taxpayers.
 Federal borrowing from the public absorbs resources available for private investment and may put upward pressure on interest rates.
 Further, debt held by the public is the accumulation of what the federal government borrowed in the past and is reported as a liability on the balance sheet of the government's consolidated financial statements.